-She reminded that while she was the minister responsible for energy, in the previous mandate, two public invitations were published for the locations.
+She noted that while she was the minister responsible for energy, in the previous mandate, two public invitations were published for the locations.
 Altogether, there were 450 locations on offer, with memorandums subsequently signed for 293 lots.

 The deadline for launching 200 small hydro plants expires in June without a single one built, Center for Investigative Journalism (CINS) said in a report.
 Investors are suffering losses and many are giving up on their endeavour, accusing the state of being inefficient.
 Others still struggle to get permits and hope for help from the Ministry of Mining and Energy.